zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 🤗 More specifically, my research interests include:

-- End-to-End Planning with VLA+World Models in Autonomous Driving
+- End-to-End Autonomous Driving with Vision-Language-Action-World Models

 - Spatial Reasoning with Vision-Language Models in Autonomous Driving